gmoe/piano_fundamentals/source/chapter1/ch1_procedures/II.6.rst

      way to teach your hand new motions.
 If the difficult notes are played as part of a longer segment, the longer interval between repeats and the playing of other notes in between can confuse the hand and cause it to learn more slowly.
-     This faster learning speed is quantitatively calculated in Section IV.5, and that calculation provides the basis for the claim in this book that these methods can be 1000 times faster than the intuitive methods.
+     This faster learning speed is quantitatively calculated in :ref:`IV.5`, and that calculation provides the basis for the claim in this book that these methods can be 1000 times faster than the intuitive methods.
   C. We all know that playing faster than your technique allows is detrimental.